tasandberg/tasandberg.github.io/content/blog/build-a-blog-with-gatsby-and-forestry-part-1.md

 ```bash
 npx gatsby new tutorial-blog https://github.com/gatsbyjs/gatsby-starter-default
 ```

-***

-_Note on gatsby starters: I've found most of the_ [_gatsby starters_](https://www.gatsbyjs.com/starters/ "https://www.gatsbyjs.com/starters/") _to be impractical for actually building on top of, but they are great to look through for examples of configuration._

-***

 You can now `cd` into your new directory and run `npm run develop` to see your site on [http://localhost:8000](http://localhost:8000 "http://localhost:8000").